serodriguez68/spring-boot-2-java-notes/README.md

   difference with Rails models.
 In Spring a Model (view model) is only there to represent the dynamic data of the View and is SEPARATE from the entities.
 In Rails, models are Entities.

+# Chapter 5: Exposing RESTful Endpoints with @RestController
+- For JSON endpoints Spring MVC still makes sense.
+We just need a to use a JSON "view" instead of an HTML one.
+- Spring automatically does the JSON marshaling and unmarshalling for you.
+- XML endpoints are also available via a simple configuration.
+- @RestController vs @Controller: The @ResponseBody annotation allows for JSON or XML Mapping of the Response Object.